IceCubeOpenSource/i3deepice/README.md

 For an example on how to run a script in a singularity container consult the environment script in `./examples/singularity_env.sh`.
 Before running the container make sure you have a clean environment, i.e. no previously loaded icecube software environment in your `$PATH`

-# 3 Integrating into IceTray
+# 3 Integration into IceTray

 Using the module is fairly simple.
 Just import it and add it to the IceTray as usual.